teoh/teoh.github.io/_posts/2023-03-06-nerd-sniped-by-beatboxers.md

     </figcaption>
 </figure>

+Let’s see what else could happen to you, based on what happens in Round 2.

-❌ **Case study 2: You comes 1st in Round 2, but everyone else is relatively the same**
+##### ❌ **Case study 2: You comes 1st in Round 2, but everyone else is relatively the same**

 By “relatively the same”, I mean that `a` scores 2nd in Round 2, `b` scores 3rd, and so on.

-Your final score is 13, and so is the final rank, so you don’t make it 😟.
+Your final score is 14, and so is the final rank, so you don’t make it 😟.

-We can also see that your **best possible final score** after Round 2 is 13.
-This happens when you place 1st in Round 2.
-With this best possible score, was there any hope for you to make top 11 to begin with, provided that others place in **just the right (wrong) way**?
-Yes!

 <figure>
     <img src="/assets/20230306beatbox-nerdsnipe/0003-1stRound2.png" alt="You placed 1st in Round 2, but didn’t make it to the top 11 overall." style="max-width: 40%; height: auto;">